-Acknowledging that Americans may hold differing political or cultural views regarding a just end-game in Palestine/Israel, Common Ground seeks to respect personal differences while also finding ways to work together.
+Acknowledging that Americans may hold differing political or cultural visions of the best framework for justice and lasting peace in Palestine/Israel, Common Ground respects personal differences while seeking ways to work together.
 As Jeremy Ben-Ami said at the 2010 J Street Conference: “We want to be open to vibrant, critical debate….
 We want to hug and wrestle at the same time.”
 And as Rabbi Arik Ascherman said at Brandeis University in 2003: “Whatever political solution Israelis and Palestinians choose, I pray we can choose it together.”

 By openly discussing our concerns and, at the same time, acting to build cooperation despite our cultural, political or religious differences, we hold fast to the faith and hope that Cecilie Surasky declared in a 2010 Jewish Voice for Peace message promoting divestment from Israel’s occupation: “It is only a matter of time until we are all able to recognize each other’s full humanity, and thereby reclaim our own.” (http://jfjfp.com/12509)